“How do you get your customers to do what you want them to do on your website?”

 This is a good example that not only shows what the customer goal is (to become a user) but also where a roadblock to success was occurring and how it got fixed.
 Tackling these kinds of frustrating user issues helps to reduce churn and the mitigates the emphasis on new acquisitions.

-Final Thoughts On The Customer Journey
+Final Thoughts On Customer Journey Mapping

 How your customers interact with your website or your brand isn’t a linear process – no matter how much you might like it to be.
 Getting people to move from point A to point B without jumping ship or missing a step in between doesn’t always happen.